 Submitting to Slice

-We're currently closed to submissions.
-Our next reading period, for Issue 14 (Spring/Summer '14), will run from June 1 - August 1.
-The theme for this issue is "Escape."
-We are unable to accept any submissions sent to us via email or post.
-Please only submit pieces that do not exceed 5,000 words.
+Please note, we are unable to accept any submissions sent to us via email or post.
+The maximum word count for submissions is 5,000 words.
 Simultaneous submissions are acceptable as long as we're notified immediately if the work is selected for publication elsewhere.
 All work should be previously unpublished.
-Allow two to three months for us to reply to your submission.
+Please allow up to three months for us to reply to your submission.

 “Slice is among the golden few of modern literary publications, not only because of its fiction, poetry, interviews, and articles, but because it’s simply the one everyone is talking about.”